irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/basic_sql_lesson28/syntax_sql.md

 ## LIKE

 The `LIKE` operator is exremely useful working with text.
 Use LIKE within a WHERE clause.
-The LIKE operator is frequently used with '%data%'.
+The LIKE operator is frequently used with '%Example%' or 'S%' or '%s'.

 ## IN